wp-plugins/wp-e-commerce-predictive-search/readme.txt

 == Changelog ==

+= 2.1.1.5 - 2014/07/22 =
+* Fix - Moved $search_box_text into esc_js() function to stop the search breaking when default text is entered with slash characters.

 = 2.1.1.4 - 2014/06/23 =
 * Tweak - Added support for placeholder feature for input, email , password , text area types.
 * Tweak - Updated chosen js script to latest version 1.1.0 on the a3rev Plugin Framework